 Antibiotic treatments work by destroying bacteria inside your body.
 While the intended result is always to target and eliminate the bacteria that caused the infection, a common secondary effect is the destruction of some healthy bacteria as well.
 Since healthy bacteria helps fight against infection, patients who receive antibiotic treatment are often at a higher infection risk while their body is recovering and replenishing after the treatment is complete.

 While it may seem counterintuitive, the standard treatment for C. diff. is more antibiotics.
 In the absence of the healthy bacteria that may have prevented the infection, your body needs assistance to fight off the harmful C. diff. bacteria.
-These antibiotics — such as vancomycin or fidaxomicin — are suited to target the C. diff bacteria more directly, in order to prevent its spread and eliminate it from your system.
+These antibiotics — such as oral vancomycin or oral fidaxomicin — are suited to target the C. diff bacteria more directly, in order to prevent its spread and eliminate it from your system.

 While there are several oral antibiotics available, IV infusion therapy may be the best option available for patients who are unable to take oral medication or for whom oral medication has proven ineffective.